emilwallner/Screenshot-to-code/README.md

 - [HTML](https://www.floydhub.com/emilwallner/datasets/html_models)

 ## Acknowledgments
-- The code is largly influenced by Tony Beltramelli's pix2code paper.
+- The code is largely influenced by Tony Beltramelli's pix2code paper.
 [Code](https://github.com/tonybeltramelli/pix2code) [Paper](https://arxiv.org/abs/1705.07962)
 - The structure and some of the functions are from Jason Brownlee's [excellent tutorial](https://machinelearningmastery.com/develop-a-caption-generation-model-in-keras/)